eminakamura000/eminakamura000.github.io/README.md

 1. Add the paper PDF (and any replication `.zip` or data files) to:
    - `static/papers/`
+   If a `.zip` file is larger than 100 mb, you will not be able to push it onto GitHub.
+In that case, upload the file to Google Drive and add a link to it in the research section.
 2. Open:
    - `content/research.html`
 3. Add the paper entry in HTML format (matching the existing formatting and section order).